Fast, flexible storytelling

 It started with a question: In the digital age, how could maps and multimedia content be woven together to create rich, interactive experiences?

 Then, it grew into a mission: to enable anyone to create visual stories, powered by place, regardless of their technical expertise.
-The lessons learned—and feedback received—over the eight years that followed built a critical foundation for the creation of ArcGIS StoryMaps.
+The lessons learned—and the feedback received—over the eight years that followed built a critical foundation for the creation of ArcGIS StoryMaps.